 Of course, conversations aren’t the only way to help Baby stretch their linguistic wings.
 Reading together and singing together are both ways to give them a little practice in a fun, exciting way.

-When you read together, see if you can get her to interact with the story.
+When you read together, see if you can get them to interact with the story.
 Singing together is a great family activity, too, and if you haven’t done it much yet, sing-alongs are a great place to get started.
-And if Baby already knows some classic kids songs, books of those songs, like and Itsy-Bitsy Spider picture book, can help her think about the words to the song, and what it means.
+And if Baby already knows some classic kids songs, books of those songs, like and Itsy-Bitsy Spider picture book, can help them think about the words to the song, and what it means.

 - Raising Children Network.
 “Language Development: 1-2 Years.”
 Raising Children.
 Raising Children, February 1 2016.
 Web.